-The Trust has a board of trustees.
+The Fund has a board of trustees.
 Each trustee will serve until that person resigns and/or a successor is elected and qualified.
-The board is responsible for the overall management of the Trust, including general supervision and review of the Fund's investment activities.
-The board, in turn, elects the officers of the Trust who are responsible for administering the Trust's day-to-day operations.
+The board is responsible for the overall management of the Fund, including general supervision and review of the Fund's investment activities.
+The board, in turn, elects the officers of the Fund who are responsible for administering the Fund's day-to-day operations.
 The board also monitors the Fund to ensure that no material conflicts exist among share classes.
 While none are expected, the board will act appropriately to resolve any material conflict that may arise.

-The name, year of birth and address of the officers and board members, as well as their affiliations, positions held with the Trust, principal occupations during at least the past five years and number of portfolios overseen in the Franklin Templeton fund complex are shown below.
+The name, year of birth and address of the officers and board members, as well as their affiliations, positions held with the Fund, principal occupations during at least the past five years and number of portfolios overseen in the Franklin Templeton fund complex and other directorships held during at least the past five years are shown below.